howdoicomputer/canigohome/README.md

   \ &key=BingMapsKey
 ```

-That right there is the same URL broken into multiple lines.
-Let's first review what some of the characters in that URL *do.*
+That right there is the same URL sliced into multiple lines.
+To start, let's first review what some of the characters in that URL *do.*

 * ? - the question mark says 'here come the options that we want to specify'
 * & - the ampersand deliminates (splits up) options